apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 ## Example explained

-In this example, we are zooming in on only the contenChecks usage.
+In this example, we are zooming in on only the content tests usage.
 For the basics on the testsuite configuration and usage in Portman, have a look at ["examples/testsuite-contract-tests"]("https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-contract-tests")

 file: examples/testsuite-content-tests/portman-config.crm.json >>